 Liew joined Watsi on May 4th, 2016.
-Three months ago, Liew became the 5827th member to automatically support a new Watsi patient every month.
-Since then, 129 more people have become monthly donors!
-Liew's most recent donation supported Htun, 15-year-old student from Thailand, to fund mobility restoring wrist surgery.
+Six months ago, Liew became the 5827th member to automatically support a new Watsi patient every month.
+Since then, 666 more people have become monthly donors!
+Liew's most recent donation supported Emmanuel, a 1-year-old baby boy from Kenya, to fund congenital anorectal malformation surgery.

 Htun is a 15-year-old student from Thailand.
 He lives with his aunt, uncle, three cousins, and a cousin-in-law in a town in Tak Province.
 Htun is in eighth grade and goes to a Burmese migrant school.
 Htun has two older brothers who work in a factory in Bangkok.
 They support Htun occasionally by sending money to Htun's aunt.
 His aunt, his older pregnant cousin, and his cousin-in-law are homemakers.
 His two other cousins are students at a Thai school, while his uncle is a farmer who grows rice and corn.
 Htun's uncle earns a living as a farmer and delivery driver.
 In his free time, Htun likes to draw cartoons and play cane ball with his friends.
 On June 8th 2020, Htun was driving back home on his motorbike after visiting his friend.
 While driving home it began to rain and he fell, landing on his left wrist.
 Currently, Htun cannot move his wrist and it is swollen and painful.
 Although he took pain medication, it has not helped him.
 At night, he feels uncomfortable and cannot sleep well because of the pain.
 With the help of our medical partner, Burma Children Medical Fund, Htun will undergo surgery to reset his fractured bones and ensure proper healing.
 The procedure is scheduled for July 3 and will cost $1,500.
 After surgery, Htun will be able to move his wrist and will no longer be in pain.
 Htun and his family need your help to fund the cost of this surgery.
 Htun shared, “I am very sad and worry that my hand will not be normal after surgery.
 In the future, I want to become a famous can ball player."